-Descriptive statistics (frequency tables and graphs) will be used to summarize data and univariate analysis will be made to see association of variables to clients' health service satisfaction.
-Based on the findings of univariate analysis, variables that showed significant association will be entered into multivariable logistic regression analysis to identify independent predictors of clients' health service satisfaction.
+Descriptive statistics (frequency tables and graphs) was used to summarize data and univariate analysis has been made to see association of variables to clients' health service satisfaction.
+Based on the findings of univariate analysis, variables that showed significant association was entered into multivariable logistic regression analysis to identify independent predictors of clients' health service satisfaction.
 Logistic regression determines the impact of multiple independent variables presented simultaneously to predict membership of one or other of the two dependent variable categories.